StreamAMG/streamamg-sdk-ios/PlayKit2GoReadme.md

 ===========

 All notable changes to this project will be documented in this section.

+### 0.11
+    - Updated Download model to iclude file size information
+    - Added Download Model convenience methods for file size and percentage
+    - Resolved an issue where scrub bar colours were not being updated for local media

 ### 0.10 - PlayKit2Go Module added to SDK